eetil1818/eetil1818/README.md

 - 😄 I've just completed Data Science & AI Bootcamp from Le Wagon on March 2025.
 - 🌱 Currently working on building projects for my data portfolio.
-- 🔭 Also would love to get remote internship.
+- 🔭 Casually looking for remote internship.
 - 📫 How to reach me: abuwonohalim@gmail.com

 <!--